thinkycx/how2root/README.md

 - [Source Code](https://github.com/thinkycx/how2root/edit/master/README.md)

-This repo is a collection of public root slides & WPs and aims to help security researchers learn how to root you Android/Linux devices.
+This repo is a collection of public root slides & WPs... and aims to help security researchers learn how to root you Android/Linux devices.

+### Slides

 ### Support